hry625/GanttChartFX/README.md

 # GanttChartFX
-A GanttChart table written by JAVAFX
+A GanttChart table written by JavaFX

+And special thanks for Altansukh Tumenjargal <altansukh@altansukh.com> and his excellent work with the css file styling.